This company is not yet accredited. To learn more, see reviews below or submit your own.

 GE has been in business for more than 100 years and is one of the most recognized names in American manufacturing.
 It introduced one of the first mass-market electric stovetops in 1928: the Calrod Electric Range.

-- Flexible choices: GE offers a variety of product lines designed specifically for small homes, large homes or businesses.
+Flexible choices: GE offers a variety of product lines designed specifically for small homes, large homes or businesses.

-- Robust warranties: GE offers extensive warranties on all of its products, usually with the inclusion of home visits from maintenance personnel.
+Robust warranties: GE offers extensive warranties on all of its products, usually with the inclusion of home visits from maintenance personnel.

-- GE Fits!
+GE Fits!
 Guarantee: GE guarantees that it can find a cooking appliance that will perfectly match the existing dimensions of a client's old appliance.

-- Extensive special features: GE includes a variety of special features for select models, ranging from advanced software to the latest in induction technology and more.
+Extensive special features: GE includes a variety of special features for select models, ranging from advanced software to the latest in induction technology and more.

-- Made in America: GE guarantees that most of its appliances are designed and manufactured in the United States, and provides information outlining what percentage of an appliance's components were made in the U.S.
+Made in America: GE guarantees that most of its appliances are designed and manufactured in the United States, and provides information outlining what percentage of an appliance's components were made in the U.S.

-- Best for Users cooking for one, users cooking for families and users cooking for businesses.
+Best for: Users cooking for one, users cooking for families and users cooking for businesses.

-GE Ranges Company Profile
+GE Ranges Company Information

 - Company Name: